82asraju/AzureReadiness/README.md

 * [DevOps @ Microsoft](https://www.visualstudio.com/learn/devopsmsft-overview/) - How we continue to adopt DevOps at Microsoft
 * [Microsoft Visual Studio DevOps Hands-On-Labs](https://almvm.azurewebsites.net/)

+### Kubernetes

+* [Lachlan Evenson YouTube](https://www.youtube.com/channel/UCC5NsnXM2lE6kKfJKdQgsRQ) - Lachie Evensen (Principle PM for Azure Container Services) YouTube Channel
+* [TGI Kubernetes by Heptio](https://www.youtube.com/channel/UCjQU5ZI2mHswy7OOsii_URg/videos) - Huge amount of videos on Kubernetes
+* [Hands-On:Kubernetes BootCamp](https://kubernetesbootcamp.github.io/kubernetes-bootcamp/index.html) - By the end of this bootcamp you will understand what Kubernetes does.
+You will also learn how to deploy, scale, update and debug containerized applications on a Kubernetes cluster using an interactive online terminal.
+* [Katacoda Labs](https://katacoda.com/courses/kubernetes) - Learn Kubernetes using Interactive Browser-Based Scenarios

 ### Architecture